cxw42/cxw42.github.io/vlc-screenshot-capturing.md

 ## Intro

 [Demozoo] is looking for screenshots of browser-based demoscene releases!
+This includes demos that run in browser environments such as [ShaderToy].
 You can capture your favorite moments in demos using the free [VLC] media player and recorder.
 I will walk you through the capture process and show you how to upload the resulting images to Demozoo.